rohbot/wenet/README.md

 # Wenet - The Swift One
 Modulator and glue code for the 115kbps SSDV experiment.

-The transmit side is designed to run on a Raspberry Pi, and the UART (/dev/ttyAMA0) is used to modulate a RFM22B in direct-asynchronous mode.
+The transmit side is designed to run on a Raspberry Pi, and the UART (/dev/ttyAMA0) is used to modulate a RFM98W (yes, a LoRa module) in direct-asynchronous mode.
 I expect other transmitters could probably be used (i.e. NTX2's or similar) at lower bandwidths.

 ## Flight History
 * v0.1 - First test flight on Horus 37, no FEC.
 Read more about that here: http://rfhead.net/?p=637
 * v0.2 - Second test flight on Horus 39, with LDPC FEC enabled.
 Read more here: http://www.rowetel.com/?p=5344
+* v0.3 - Third test flight - sometime in Jan 2017.

 ![Image downlinked via Wenet on Horus 38](http://rfhead.net/temp/wenet_fec_small.jpeg) The above image was captured on Horus 38, and downlinked via Wenet.